One Long Winter Without Fire

-One Long Winter Without Fire (Tout un hiver sans feu) is a 2004 Swiss drama film directed by Greg Zgliński.
-It was Switzerland's submission to the 78th Academy Awards for the Academy Award for Best Foreign Language Film, but was not accepted as a nominee.
+One Long Winter Without Fire (French: Tout un hiver sans feu) is a 2004 Swiss-Polish drama film directed by Greg Zgliński and written by Pierre-Pascal Rossi.
+Set in the Swiss Jura, it won awards including two at the 2004 Venice Film Festival and the 2005 Swiss Film Award for Best Fiction Film.
+It was also selected as Switzerland’s submission for the 78th Academy Awards in the Best Foreign Language Film category.